 Flume Gorge Trail in Franconia Notch State Park

-Sunfish Pond has been ranked the best trail in New Jersey by multiple sources, and for good reason.
+Sunfish Pond is one of the best East Coast hikes as it has been ranked the best trail in New Jersey by multiple sources.
 Part of the Appalachian Trail, Sunfish Pond is the perfect day hike within the Delaware Water Gap in New Jersey.
 A glacial lake, located 1,000 feet above the surrounding area, the trek is 7.9-miles long through dense forest and rocky terrain.

 On a nice day the parking lots at the base of the trail can get crowded, so make sure to go early.
 There are two options to reach Sunfish Pond, you can take the Appalachian Trail there and back, or you can take the Dunfield Creek Trail up and the AT back, or vice versa.